Jack Diamond (architect)

 Abel Joseph "Jack" Diamond, (November 8, 1932 – October 30, 2022) was a South African-born Canadian architect.
-Diamond arrived in Canada in 1964 for the University of Toronto.
+Diamond arrived in Canada in 1964 to teach at the University of Toronto.
 In 1974, he established his architectural practice, A.J.
 Diamond Architects.
 This practice evolved into Diamond Schmitt Architects.

 Personal life and education

 Jack Diamond was born on November 8, 1932, in Piet Retief, South Africa, and he belongs to a Jewish family.
 Diamond's great-grandfather was a rabbi in London, England.
 In 1917, Diamond's grandfather died in a pogrom in Lithuania.
 Diamond's father, Jacob Diamond, migrated to South Africa before the Second World War.

 Diamond's mother had kept a house plan that Diamond drew when he was four.
 His love of architecture began at a young age.
 To Diamond, buildings have been a unique way of playing house.
 Diamond has a passion for various forms of art; painting, sketching, and music.

 Diamond had a love of watercolor paintings and sketches.
 His house was decorated with cities and landscapes paintings from throughout his career.
 His sketches are published in a book by Douglas & McIntyre, called Sketches: From Here and There.
 The book consists of many sketches that resemble his very own sketch book.

 In 1956, Diamond received a Bachelor of Architecture from University of Cape Town.
-He subsequently studied philosophy, Politics and Economics at University College, Oxford, graduating in 1958.
+He subsequently studied philosophy, politics and economics at University College, Oxford, graduating in 1958.
 Diamond received his Masters of Architecture at University of Pennsylvania in 1962.
 It was at Oxford University where Diamond met his wife, Gillian.
 In Philadelphia, Diamond worked with the reputable architect, Louis Kahn.
 In 1964, Diamond moved to Canada and became the director of the Architecture Program at University of Toronto.

 In 1995, Diamond was made an Officer of the Order of Canada, and he was awarded the Order of Ontario in 1997.

-Diamond served as a member of the Ontario Human Rights Commission from 1986 to 1989, as Chairman of the Design Advisory Committee for the National Capital, Ottawa, and as a Commissioner of the Greater Toronto Area Task Force.
+Diamond served as a member of the Ontario Human Rights Commission from 1986 to 1989, as chairman of the Design Advisory Committee for the National Capital, Ottawa, and as a commissioner of the Greater Toronto Area Task Force.

 Diamond died at his Toronto home on October 30, 2022, at the age of 89.